brennydoogles/Godot-2D-GameManager/README.md

  	* Player represents the player object which will be added to each scene when it loads

 #### AbstractPlayer
 This class is the base class representing a player.
 It extends from CharacterBody2D and has no child nodes by default.
-The only exposed functionality of this class is a 'teleport_to_position(location: Vector2)' function to teleport the player to a particular location, which is called by each Level in order to position the player in the correct spot when the Level is loaded.

 #### AbstractLevel
 This is the base class for all levels, and extends Node2D.
 The AbstractLevel class requires two export vars to be set in order to function properly.
 These are: